steelze/mail-tracker/README.md

 ## Upgrade from 2.x to 3.x

 There was a breaking change with the update to version 3.0, specifically regarding the events that are fired.
 If you are listening for the `PermanentBouncedMessageEvent` to catch all undeliverables, there are now two separate events: `PermanentBouncedMessageEvent` will be fired _only_ on permanent bounces, and a new event `ComplaintMessageEvent` will be fired on complaints.
-There is also a new event `EmailDeliveredEvent` that is fired for each successful delivery event.
+There is also an new event `EmailDeliveredEvent` that is fired for each successful delivery event.
 For information about setting up the SES/SNS environment to receive notifications regarding these events, see the documentation below.

 ## Upgrade from 2.0 or earlier